Online Learning: A Modern Introduction Using Convex Optimization: Example of FTRL: AdaHedge

 and setting $\alpha=\sqrt{\ln d}$, we have

-Note that this is roughly the same regret in \eqref{eq:adahedge1}, but the very important difference is that this new regret bound depends on the much tighter quantity $\lambda_{T+1}$, that we upper bounded with $O(\sqrt{\sum_{t=1}^T \|\bg_t\|_\infty^2})$, but in general will be much smaller than that.
+Note that this is roughly the same regret in \eqref{eq:adahedge1}, but the very important difference is that this new regret bound depends on the much tighter quantity $\lambda_{T+1}$, that we upper bounded with a term proportional to $\sqrt{\sum_{t=1}^T \|\bg_t\|_\infty^2}$, but it can be much smaller than that.
 For example, $\lambda_{T+1}$ could be upper bounded using the tighter local norms, see Section~\ref{sec:ftrl_eg}.
 Instead, in the first solution, the regret will always be dominated by the term $\sqrt{\sum_{t=1}^T \|\bg_t\|_\infty^2}$ because we explicitly use it in the regularizer.

-There is an important lesson to be learned from AdaHedge: the regret is not the full story and algorithms with the same worst-case guarantee can exhibit vastly different empirical behaviours.
-Unfortunately, this message is rarely heard and there is a part of the community that focuses too much on the worst-case guarantee rather than on the empirical performance.
-Even worse, sometimes people favor algorithms with a ``more elegant analysis'' completely ignoring the likely worse empirical performance.
+\begin{remark} There is an important lesson to be learned from AdaHedge: the regret is not the full story, and algorithms with the same worst-case guarantee can exhibit vastly different empirical behaviours.
+Unfortunately, this message is rarely heard, and sometimes one focuses too much on the worst-case guarantee rather than on the empirical performance.
+Even worse, sometimes people favor algorithms with a ``more elegant analysis'' completely ignoring the likely worse empirical performance. \end{remark}